 Bruichladdich was founded in 1881 by William, John and Robert Harvey.
-The brothers already owned two distilleries in Glasgow but sought to increase their portfolio and agreed to use their inheritance to build a new distillery on the Isle of Islay.
+The brothers owned two distilleries in Glasgow but sought to increase their portfolio and agreed to use their inheritance to build a new plant on the Isle of Islay.

 This edition of the Bruichladdich Bere Barley was produced from the 2008 Orkney harvest, distilled in 2009 and then bottled at 50% abv.